dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/ImportParameters.md

 ### `fileOrDirectoryName` {#fileOrDirectoryName}

 The `fileOrDirectoryName` (or `fileName`) parameter is a string that specifies the location of the data that you're importing.
-This parameter is slightly different for different procedures:

-* For the `SYSCS_UTIL.IMPORT_DATA` procedure, this is either a single file or a directory.
 If this is a single file, that file is imported; if this is a directory, all of the files in that directory are imported.

-* For the `SYSCS_UTIL.MERGE_DATA_FROM_FILE` and `SYSCS_UTIL.BULK_IMPORT_HFILE` procedure, this can only be a single file (directories are not allowed).

 <div class="noteNote" markdown="1">
 On a cluster, the files to be imported **MUST be on S3, HDFS (or